NathanaelA/nativescript-websockets/README.md

 ## License

 My code is (c)2015-2016, Master Technology.
-All my code is LICENSED under the MIT Licesnse.
+All my code is LICENSED under the MIT License.
 Any other libraries used may have different licenses; which you may view them by reading the "LICENSE" file.

 I do contract work; so if you have a module you want built for NativeScript (or pretty much any other language) feel free to contact me (nathan@master-technology.com).